nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 3 - Language Design Influences.md

 **3.** **_Design Influences_**

 **[5]** **a.
 By what criteria are programming languages judged?
 Name at least five & explain.**
 	There are many ways that a programming language can and must be judged.
 These criteria allow for languages to be consciously optimized for different means.
 The first of the criteria is simplicity- the less constructs the language has, the simpler it is.
 A language must find the balance between having good support for a variety of functions, but not adding so many the language becomes bloated.
-Another criteria is that of
+Another criteria is that of syntax design.
+This is strongly linked to simplicity, as this is the mode through which

 **[10] b.
 Now, using a language with which you are already familiar, evaluate it by these criteria.**